marcossilvestrini/learning-lpic-3-305-300/README.md

   **containerd** can be used on its own (via `ctr` or `nerdctl`) or as a backend for Docker and Kubernetes.
 * **Plug-and-play runtimes:**

-  Thanks to  **OCI** , you could swap runc for another OCI-compliant runtime (like Kata Containers for VMs, gVisor for sandboxing) without changing how you build or manage images.
+  Thanks to  **OCI** , you could swap runc for another OCI-compliant runtime (like Kata containers for VMs, gVisor for sandboxing) without changing how you build or manage images.

 ---